adithya-tp/Kendo-Habits/README.md

 Build great habits, while having fun!

-Kendo Habits is a gamified Habit Builder built with React, the Kendo React UI Library and of-scourse ❤️!
+Kendo Habits is a gamified Habit Builder built with React, the Kendo React UI Library and of-course ❤️!